 The West Parley NeighbourCar Scheme has now been running since September 2013 and has been very successful.
 So far they have carried out 2200 trips and have 12 regular drivers and 3 back-up drivers.
 The scheme operates for West Parley residents only over the age of 55 who are unable to get out and about and provides a lifeline to take them to hospitals, doctor's surgeries and other health care services as well as social visits to clubs in the area.

 More drivers would always be welcome, and the scheme is very professionally run.

-If anyone would like further information either as a driver or a car user please email Transport Co-ordinator Clive Butcher or call 07592 860 104
+For more information either as a driver or a car user, email Transport Co-ordinator Clive Butcher or call 07592 860 104

 The Working Party